richardanaya/view/README.md

 ### Contribution

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in woke by you, as defined in the Apache-2.0 license, sh
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in view by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.